Meadowside Osteopathy 3565 2 scaled

 I completed my Master’s degree at Kingston University.
 This included experience treating a wide range of patients—from geriatric care and traumatic brain injuries to headaches and sporting injuries.
 I also spent significant time in the paediatric clinic supporting mothers and babies, an area that has become a particular interest of mine.
 I learned to treat every patient as an individual.
 I work to understand the root cause of their issue and the contributing factors, with the aim of supporting long-term recovery—not just short-term symptom relief.
 My goal is always to help people return to the activities they love, while reducing the risk of future injury.

-I am qualified in shockwave therapy, which I first encountered when it helped resolve my own plantar fasciitis, and are currently expanding my skills through further training in craniosacral therapy and laser therapy, so I can offer even more tailored and effective treatments to my patients.
+I am qualified in shockwave therapy, which I first encountered when it helped resolve my own plantar fasciitis, as well as laser therapy and craniosacral therapy for adults, babies and children; so I can offer even more tailored and effective treatments to my patients.

 Outside of clinic life, I enjoy travelling, hiking, running, and playing korfball—essentially, anything active!
 I’ve represented Surrey County in both youth and adult rugby divisions, which has given me first hand experience of how it feels to have one too many knocks!